RogueLemons/EasyC/EasyCLib/README.md

 ## Lib
 - Document the headers (what and why) and give examples on how to use
+- Add EC_TYPENUM_FULL_HEADER and EC_TYPENUM_FULL_SOURCE macros that allow users to static const and static inline in their header

 ## Parser
 Parser must be implemented to transfer goals of EasyCTranspiler into a warning/suggestion system for pure C code.